Applies to:

 In the previous example, the following paths were used

-path needs to be added to the search path.
+For the Liquibase process that runs in /Users/liquibase to reference the snapshot1.json file, the /Users/user1/Documents/ path needs to be added to the search path.

 Example: